What is a psychologist?

 Though play therapy may sound like bringing your child to a childcare program, Play Therapists are trained in highly effective means of communicating with children through play.
 It is through play that a child learns to negotiate the social and behavioral ways of the world.
 It is also a means for them to express their thoughts and feelings, since they are still developing the skills to express these feelings verbally.
 By accessing the child’s anxieties and fantasies through play, I can help deal with the antecedents to behavioral, emotional, and psychological issues at the forefront.

-In my therapy with children, I often use what’s commonly known as sand tray, a well-researched and highly effective modality that helps children quickly access deeper aspects of themselves.
+In my therapy with teenagers, I sometimes use what’s commonly known as sandplay, a well-researched and highly effective modality that helps children quickly access deeper aspects of themselves.
 In my office, you will notice the presence of a sand tray and a multitude of miniatures that are part of this approach.
 During a session, miniatures are placed in the sand tray, creating a story or anecdote that helps the therapist investigate the child’s concerns.
-Sand tray is most commonly used with younger children up to pre-teen years, though teens and adults have also benefited from this modality as a way to break through areas of frustration and confusion.
+Sandplay is most commonly used with younger children up to pre-teen years, though teens and adults have also benefited from this modality as a way to break through areas of frustration and confusion.

 What are Jungian and Transpersonal Psychology?